Write your first model - simple RBC

 Model statistics

-The package solves for the SS automatically and we got an idea of the SS values in the plots.
-If we want to see the SS values we can call get_steady_state:
+The package solves for the SS automatically and the SS values can be seen in the plots.
+To see the SS values get_steady_state can be called:

 to get the SS and the derivatives of the SS with respect to the model parameters.
 The first column of the returned matrix shows the SS while the second to last columns show the derivatives of the SS values (indicated in the rows) with respect to the parameters (indicated in the columns).
 For example, the derivative of k with respect to β is 165.319.
-This means that if we increase β by 1, k would increase by 165.319 approximately.
-Let's see how this plays out by changing β from 0.95 to 0.951 (a change of +0.001):
+This means that if β is increased by 1, k would increase by 165.319 approximately.
+How this plays out can be seen by changing β from 0.95 to 0.951 (a change of +0.001):

 Note that get_steady_state like all other get functions has the parameters argument.
-Hence, whatever output we are looking at we can change the parameters of the model.
+Hence, for whatever output is being examined the parameters of the model can be changed.

 The new value of β changed the SS as expected and k increased by 0.168.
 The elasticity (0.168/0.001) comes close to the partial derivative previously calculated.
 The derivatives help understanding the effect of parameter changes on the steady state and make for easier navigation of the parameter space.